ANovokmet/album-browse-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.4.

+Install Angular and run `npm start`.
+This starts both the app and the server.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.